RC2014Z80/picoterm/README.md

 - \ESC[48;5;-n-m | Set background colour to -n- (0-255)

 USB keyboards are supported via a USB OTG adapter – however, not all keyboards currently work.
 Most cheap generic keyboards seem to work fine, however, the testing sample is still fairly small.
 Hopefully with more data it will be easier to identify exactly which keyboards are likely to work and which aren’t, or, better still, a simple software fix will get more working.

+Uploading firmware

+The Pi Pico uses a UF2 bootloader to appear as a mass storage device so that new firmware can be uploaded to it.
+To do this, connect a Micro USB lead between the Pico and your PC/Mac/Laptop/Raspberry Pi/Android Phone.
+Then push the BOOTSEL button on the Pico.
+Whilst holding this down, push and release the RUN button on the VGA board.
+(Trust me.
+This is easier to to than to put in to words!).
+The Pico will then show up as a drive on your computer.
+Simply drag and drop the UF2 firmware on to this drive.
+The Pico will automatically reboot and disconnect once this is complete.